RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP-archive.md

 # Obsolete E-stop documentation (DO NOT USE)

-This page is not linked anywhere, so you should not be reading it!

 ## 1. Modular E-Stop connection using mini-DIN

 We mplemented a module e-stop connection at JHU using mini-DIN connectors.
 The female connectors are Digikey P/N CP-2140-ND (free hanging) or CP-2540-ND (panel mount).
 The male connector is Digikey P/N CP-2040-ND (free hanging).
 For the extension cable, it is possible to use an S-Video cable IF the pin carrying the 12V is cut (pin 1 in the drawing below).
 Otherwise, you would also connect the 12V supplies together, as in the Parallel Connection below, though at least the current would not flow through the safety relays.